 Research performance and rankings

 We received five stars plus overall in the QS Stars rating of excellence and five stars in each of the eight indicators—arts and culture, discipline ranking and accreditations, employability, facilities, inclusiveness, internationalisation, research, and teaching.

 Leading the research field

-The most recent Performance-Based Research Fund (PBRF) quality evaluation of New Zealand universities shows the University has 864 staff actively involved in research and 66 percent of those are operating at the highest levels (rated either A or B).
+The most recent Performance-Based Research Fund (PBRF) quality evaluation of New Zealand universities shows we have more than 850 staff actively involved in research and 66 percent of those are operating at the highest levels (rated either A or B).